 Fifty (Un)Equal States: Trump 280, Clinton 220

 Neil Freeman’s own 2012 reform map spotlights the cruel math of voter representation.
 As he notes, under the current system, “the largest state [California] is 66 times as populous as the smallest [Wyoming] and has 18 times as many electoral votes.”
 That’s a clear failure of democracy.
 Freeman drew 50 states of equal population around the 50 largest cities and floated it as a “provocative design fiction.”
 Yet the map doesn’t fix the deeper problem, that votes are wasted in states won by large margins (which is most states, given the growing segregation of partisan voters).
-Trump wins this map despite losing the popular vote by 2 points; Mitt Romney won it, too, with a 4 point national deficit.
+Trump wins this map despite losing the popular vote; Mitt Romney won it, too.

 A Divided Country: Clinton 270, Trump 268

 It seems the sharpest split this year is between urban and rural America, but the electoral college conceals the unique dynamics in each region.
 In a new map for Places, Freeman organizes the country into 48 states centered around the 48 largest urban areas, such that every point in a state is closer to its urban core than to any other.
 (Mathematicians call this a Voronoi partition.)
 Clinton brings home metro Phoenix, Austin, Detroit, Cleveland, Philadelphia, Raleigh, and Miami, from states that voted red.
 Meanwhile, the blue cities of Las Vegas, Denver, Minneapolis, Buffalo, and Baltimore — now outweighed by their hinterlands — swing to Trump.
 The result is a near tie in the electoral college; Clinton is saved by the 23rd Amendment, which grants representation to the District of Columbia.

 What Now, America?